memri/pyintegrators/README.md

 [![Discourse status](https://img.shields.io/discourse/status?logo=Discourse&server=https%3A%2F%2Fdiscourse.memri.io)](https://discourse.memri.io)
 [![Twitter URL](https://img.shields.io/twitter/url?label=YourMemri&url=https%3A%2F%2Ftwitter.com%2FYourMemri)](https://twitter.com/YourMemri)

 Integrators for Memri have a single repository per language, this is the repository for Python integrators.
 Memri also has [Node.js integrators](https://gitlab.memri.io/memri/nodeintegrators).
-This repository makes use of [nbdev](https://github.com/fastai/nbdev), which means that the repo structure has a few differences compared to a regular python project.
+This repository is built with [nbdev](https://github.com/fastai/nbdev), which means that the repo structure has a few differences compared to a standard python repo.
 The documentation for this repo is hosted on [https://pyintegrators.memri.io/integrators/](https://pyintegrators.memri.io/integrators/).

 # Installing
 Pyintegrators can be installed for two purposes: 1) For local development we recommend to install using pip 2) For deployment we recommend to install using docker. **Currently, the only way to call integrators from the [memri](https://gitlab.memri.io/memri/browser-application) [clients](https://gitlab.memri.io/memri/ios-application)  is using docker, this will change soon.**